jonathanslenders/python-deployer/docs/pages/about.rst

 -----------------

 This framework depends on two major libraries: `Paramiko`_ and `Twisted Matrix`_.
 A small amount of code was also inspired by `Fabric`_.
+Also thanks for all the useful input from all the people I met.

 .. _Paramiko: https://github.com/paramiko/paramiko
 .. _Twisted Matrix: http://twistedmatrix.com/
 .. _Fabric: http://docs.fabfile.org/

 Authors
 -------